 While the overarching key to an early retirement lifestyle is prioritizing long-term goals, short-term delights are still important.
 Mr. Frugalwoods and I employ the method of substitution.
 We don’t deprive ourselves of the things we relish, we just do them on the cheap.
 Substitution is basically finding the frugal analog of your hobbies.

-• Date nights: instead of spending ungodly amounts at restaurants, we cook special meals at home, set the table all classy, light candles, open our boxed wine (I told you it was classy), and gaze into each other’s eyes.
-Frugal Hound serves as maître d.
+- Date nights: instead of spending ungodly amounts at restaurants, we cook special meals at home, set the table all classy, light candles, open our boxed wine (I told you it was classy), and gaze into each other’s eyes.
+Frugal Hound serves as maître d‘.

-• Clothes: we shop at garage sales and thrift stores (I’m currently wearing a hot pink belt I got for 50 cents!).
+- Clothes: we shop at garage sales and thrift stores (I’m currently wearing a hot pink belt I got for 50 cents!).

-• Coffee shops: ok this one is pretty much just us making coffee at home.
+- Coffee shops: ok this one is pretty much just us making coffee at home.
 And then drinking it.

-• Snag free stuff: we attend any and all free events.
-Last Saturday, we walked 6 miles around our city to hear random people bands playing on their porches during an annual free festival called, well, Porch Fest.
+random peoplebands playing on their porches during an annual free festival called, well, Porch Fest.
 Quality varied, but it was interesting and we certainly heard music we wouldn’t had we spent $50 on a show.
-Bonus: we packed a frugal picnic!
+Bonus: we packed a frugal picnic! - Investigate your public library: books, yes, but also–free museum tickets!
+I don’t know if libraries nationwide do this, but ours does.

 In addition to substitution, we derive joy from the little things, like watching our dog act ridiculous and finding a deal on sweet potatoes (full disclosure: we’re a tad obsessed w/produce prices).